Register Articles Joseph Campbell Search

 with Jonathan Young and Anne Bach

-Course Description
+Description

-This program is designed to meet the upcoming California Board of Psychology Continuing Professional Development requirement for a second format.
+This program is designed to meet the California Board of Psychology Continuing Professional Development requirement for a second format.
 This day only counts as Peer Consultation hours.
 Unlike our other offerings, it is not a sponsored CE class.

 This is an opportunity to interact with professional colleagues to gain greater understanding of the nuances of treatment.
 The purpose of this time together is to broaden professional knowledge and expertise, reduce professional isolation, and directly inform the work of the psychotherapist.

-This day is not supervision.
+The day is not supervision.
 Content goes beyond the level of exploration and theoretical discussion provided in such earlier mentoring experiences.
 Focus will include Jungian and archetypal perspectives.

 Note: Participants are encouraged to email a disguised 100-300 word case vignette in advance, but this is not a requirement.
 Bringing up clinical situations as we go along will also work.
 Discussion is open to a wide range of theoretical approaches, but Jungian Analytical strategies will be included throughout.